retooth2/xenharmlib/doc/prim_interval_fan.rst

 We can also start directly from an interval fan and then use it as a template to "stamp out" different scales and sequences.
-Especially in writings about Just Intonation scales are often given as interval
+Especially in writings about Just Intonation, scales are often given as interval
 fans:

 .. testcode::